 REDD+ has the potential to deliver substantial benefits beyond carbon.
 However, there is also a possibility that risks will be incurred in the implementation of REDD+.
 Accordingly, the UN-REDD Programme is working with partners and REDD+ countries to develop tools and guidance to enhance the multiple benefits of, and reduce risks from REDD+.
-As part of this work, a set of Social and Environmental Principles and Criteria are being developed, which consists of broad principles, within which more detailed criteria describe important issues to be considered in developing REDD+ programmes.
+As part of this work, a set of Social and Environmental Principles and Criteria (SEPC) has been developed as a proposed guiding framework on this issue for the UN-REDD Programme.

-The Principles and Criteria are coherent with and draw from the broad guidance provided by the Cancun agreement, and emerge from the existing rich body of knowledge and literature on safeguards, standards and certification1.
+The SEPC consist of broad principles, within which more detailed criteria describe important issues to be considered in preparing for and implementing REDD+.
+The principles and criteria are coherent with and draw from the broad guidance provided by the Cancun agreement, and emerge from the existing rich body of knowledge and literature on safeguards, standards and certification1.

-The Principles and Criteria reflect the UN-REDD Programme's responsibility to apply a human-rightsbased approach to its programming, uphold UN conventions, treaties and declarations, and apply the UN agencies' policies and procedures2.
-The Principles and Criteria are consistent with the readiness support offered by the UN-REDD Programme and reflect the Programme's issue-specific Operational Guidance3 and can help countries demonstrate how they are working to meet their commitments under other Multilateral Agreements (see insert below).
+The SEPC reflect the UN-REDD Programme's responsibility to apply a human-rights based approach to its programming, uphold UN conventions, treaties and declarations, and apply the UN agencies' policies and procedures2.
+The SEPC are consistent with the readiness support offered by the UN-REDD Programme and reflect the Programme's issue-specific Operational Guidance3 and can help countries demonstrate how they are working to meet their commitments under other Multilateral Agreements (see box below).

-The Social and Environmental Principles and Criteria draw on, are consistent with, and seek to help countries meet their commitment to the following international agreements and, when applicable, the decisions taken in their COPs/MOPs:
+The Social and Environmental Principles and Criteria draw on, are consistent with, and seek to help countries meet their commitment to, inter alia, the following international agreements and, when applicable, the decisions taken in their COPs/MOPs:

-- Convention on Biological Diversity (CBD) - Convention on the Elimination of All Forms of Discrimination against Women (CEDAW) - International Labour Organization Convention 169 (ILO 169) - United Nations Convention Against Corruption (UNCAC) - United Nations Declaration on the Rights of Indigenous Peoples (UNDRIP) - United Nations Convention on the Elimination of All Forms of Racial Discrimination (UNCERD) - The Millennium Development Goals (MDGs)
+- United Nations Framework Convention on Climate Change (UNFCCC) - Convention on Biological Diversity (CBD) - Non-Legally Binding Instrument on all Types of Forest (NLBI) - · Convention on the Elimination of All Forms of Discrimination against Women (CEDAW) - International Labour Organization Convention 169 (ILO 169) - United Nations Convention Against Corruption (UNCAC) - United Nations Declaration on the Rights of Indigenous Peoples (UNDRIP) - United Nations Convention on the Elimination of All Forms of Racial Discrimination (UNCERD) - The Millennium Development Goals (MDGs)